lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/circuit_library.rst

 The global inouts are short wired across different instances.

-:numref:`fig_global_ioput_ports` shows an example on how the global inouts are wired inside FPGA fabric.
+:numref:`fig_global_inout_ports` shows an example on how the global inouts are wired inside FPGA fabric.

 .. _fig_global_inout_ports: